engineerookie/Advanced-DigtalClock/README.md

 # Advanced-DigtalClock
 ## Specification and Feature
 The board I am using only has a 4 digit seven segment display for output and 4 buttons for controlling the clock function as input
-The whole file has multiple functions as shown below.
+This project has multiple functions as shown below.
 >1.switching digit
 >2.disable or enable the alarm function
 >3.setting the clock digit (hour,minute,second)
 >4.setting the alarm clock digit (hour,minute,second)
 >5.counting down timer
-### Caution: The project has some flaw that wait for improving!!!
+### Note: The project is flawed and needs to be improved! ! !
 ## Design Draft and Finite state machine
 Here is the illustration of function set
 <img src="https://user-images.githubusercontent.com/92795777/149643797-32dda0d8-6bfe-4e73-881b-01f7a7138fcc.png" width="800" height="300">